 5 Reasons Your New Buckinghamshire Lawn Is Struggling and the Local Fixes That Work

 This is especially common on new-build properties throughout Buckinghamshire.
 Construction machinery heavily compacts the ground, builders frequently strip away good topsoil, and rubble or poor-quality fill gets left behind.
 The result is a challenging foundation that makes establishment far harder than it should be.
-If this has happened to you, rest assured it is incredibly common across the county.
+Before you change seed, add feed, or top dress, check three basics.
+Where does water sit after rain, can you push a garden fork in 10 to 15 cm without forcing it, and does the area get direct sun for part of the day.

 Our mix of heavy clay soils around the Aylesbury Vale and chalkier ground in the Chilterns, combined with unpredictable rainfall and wet winters, creates real challenges for grass.
-At Vivid Gardens, we have revived countless struggling lawns in Beaconsfield, Gerrards Cross, Amersham, Marlow, the Chalfonts, Princes Risborough, High Wycombe, and across Buckinghamshire.
-The same handful of problems come up time and again.
+Across Buckinghamshire, the same handful of problems come up time and again, especially heavy soils, disturbed ground on new builds, and shade from mature trees.

 Common Challenges and Their Fixes